MPAS-Dev/compass/docs/developers_guide/ocean/test_groups/global_ocean.rst

 ice-shelf cavities are included in the mesh) are compared with a baseline, and the ``time integration`` timer is compared with that of the baseline.

+This test case can also serve as a verification of the inactive top cell implementation.
+If ``inactive_top_cells`` is given in the config file with values greater than zero, the vertical domain is shifted downward by the given number of layers.

 .. _dev_ocean_global_ocean_restart_test:

 restart_test test case